 Andrew Jackson, seventh president of the United States, was the dominant actor in American politics between Thomas Jefferson and Abraham Lincoln.
 Born to obscure parents and orphaned in youth, he was the first “self-made man” and the first westerner to reach the White House.
-He became a democratic symbol and founder of the Democratic Party, the country’s most venerable political organization.
+He became a democratic symbol and founder of the Democratic Party.
 In his two-term presidency, he expanded executive powers and transformed the president’s role from chief administrator to popular tribune.

-Jackson’s presidency defined itself in two central episodes: the nullification crisis and the “Bank War.”
+Two additional episodes defined Jackson’s presidency: the nullification crisis and the “Bank War.”
 Jackson took office amid mounting sectional acrimony over the “American System” program of fostering economic development through transportation subsidies and through protective tariffs on imports to aid American manufacturers.
 Many Southerners believed these policies promoted Northern growth at their expense.
 Jackson curbed the American System by vetoing road and canal bills beginning with the Maysville Road in 1830.
 However, in 1832 the state of South Carolina declared the existing tariff unconstitutional, null and void.
 The state took steps to block tariff collections within its borders.
 Though he favored a lower tariff, Jackson acted quickly to uphold federal supremacy by force if necessary.
 In a ringing proclamation, he declared the Union indivisible and branded nullification as treason.
 Congress reduced the tariff in 1833, defusing the crisis.

 The Second Bank of the United States was a corporation chartered by Congress to provide a national paper currency and manage the government’s finances.
 Like Thomas Jefferson, Jackson believed such a bank to be dangerous and unconstitutional.
 In 1832 he vetoed a bill to extend the Bank’s charter beyond its scheduled expiration in 1836.
 Jackson’s veto message counterposed the virtuous plain people against the Bank’s privileged stockholders.
 The next year Jackson moved the federal government’s deposits from the Bank to state-chartered banks, triggering a brief financial panic and prompting the Senate to censure him in 1834.
 Undeterred, Jackson launched a broader assault against all forms of government-granted privilege, especially corporate charters.
 His Farewell Address in 1837 warned of an insidious “money power.”